Math13Net/Math13Net/README.md

 **“ It always seems impossible until it is done ” Nelson Mandela**

 [One of the Greatest Speeches Ever | Steve Jobs](https://youtu.be/Tuw8hxrFBH8) - Keep looking, don't settle
-**"Have the courage to follow your heard and intuition ; they somehow already know what you really want to become ; evrything else is secondary" Steve Jobs**
+**"Have the courage to follow your heard and intuition ; they somehow already know what you really want to become ; everything else is secondary" Steve Jobs**

 <!---
 Math13Net/Math13Net is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.